1. The mean of the random variable is

 we can define a large family of normal probability density functions.
 Differences in the mean result in shifts of entire distributions.
 In contrast, differences in the variance result in distributions with different widths.

-a.
+on the probability density function of a Normal random variable.a.
 Two normal distributions with different means.

 b.
 Two normal distributions with different variances and mean = 5.